PHuhn/WordPress-Child-Theme-Addons/README.md

 Note:

 That [gc_slider] will remove <br /> from the output.
-If you want to use a br in the imbedded content, try using a <br/> instead.
+If you want to use a br in the embedded content, try using a <br/> instead.

 Example: